The unstable formula theorem revisited via algorithms: Background on P.A.C. learning and Differential Privacy

-Given $\epsilon$ and $\delta$, we say that a learning algorithm $\mathcal{A}$ is $(\eps,\delta)$-differentially private if whenever $\mca$ is presented with two sequences of the domain of a given length~$n$ which differ in one place, then the distributions it outputs in each case are $\approx_{\epsilon,\delta}$ indistinguishable.
+Given $\epsilon$ and $\delta$, we say that a learning algorithm $\mathcal{A}$ is $(n,\eps,\delta)$-differentially private if whenever $\mca$ is presented with two sequences of the domain of a given length~$n$ which differ in one place, then the distributions it outputs in each case are $\approx_{\epsilon,\delta}$ indistinguishable.
 Here $\eps$ is a constant (independent of input-sample size) whereas $\delta$ should be negligible\footnote{I.e.\ if $n$ denotes the sample size then $\lim_{n\to\infty} \delta(n)\cdot P(n)=0$ for every polynomial $P$.} compared to the input size.
 So-called pure differential privacy is the special case where $\delta = 0$.
 We focus on the more general case, approximate differential privacy (or just: differential privacy) which allows $\delta$ to be nonzero.

-A concept class is said to be differentially-privately PAC-learnable with sample complexity $n$ when it is PAC-learnable by such an algorithm.
-Observe that there are five parameters implicit in this definition: the sample complexity $n$, the accuracy parameters $\alpha, \beta$ related to ``probably'' and ``approximately correct'' in PAC, and the privacy parameters $\epsilon, \delta$ related to $\approx_{\epsilon, \delta}$.
+More precisely, a concept class is said to be differentially-privately PAC-learnable if there exists a learning rule $\mca$, a vanishing sequence $\alpha(n)\to 0$, and a negligible sequence $\delta(n)\to 0$, such that $\mca$ is $(n,\eps,\delta(n))$-differentially private with $\eps\leq 1$, and also $\mca$ PAC learns $\mch$: namely for every realizable distribution $D$ and every $n$, $\Ex[L_D(h_n)\leq \alpha(n)$, where $h_n=A(S)$, $S$ is the input sample, and the expectation is taken over $S\sim D^n$ as well as the randomness of $\mca$.\footnote{Notice that we bound the privacy parameter $\eps$ by $1$ in this definition.
+This choice is arbitrary: replacing $\eps$ with any other positive real number yields an equivalent definition, see~\cite{vadhan} for more details.} Observe that there are four parameters implicit in this definition: the sample complexity $n$, the accuracy parameter $\alpha$, and the privacy parameters $\epsilon, \delta$ related to $\approx_{\epsilon, \delta}$.